Dan Rogerson: Political career

-In 2005 he was elected for the North Cornwall seat and used the Cornish language during the swearing of allegiance in Parliament along with Andrew George in an effort to support the preservation of Cornish identity and culture.
+In the 2005 general election he was elected for the North Cornwall seat and used the Cornish language during the swearing of allegiance in Parliament along with Andrew George in an effort to support the preservation of Cornish identity and culture.
 In 2006 Rogerson asked the government to make 5 March a public holiday in Cornwall to recognise celebrations for St Piran's Day.

 Rogerson was chair of the All-Party Parliamentary Group on cheese, and opposed Ofcom's inclusion of cheese in its new regulations restricting television advertising of junk foods to children aged under 16.

 He was also a member of the All-Party Parliamentary Group on religious education.

 On 14 July 2009, Dan Rogerson presented a Cornish "breakaway" Bill to Parliament.
 The Bill proposed a devolved Cornish Assembly, similar to the Welsh and Scottish set-up.

 He was Liberal Democrat Shadow Minister for Communities and Local Government until the 2010 election and was the youngest male MP in the House of Commons during the 2005–2010 Parliament.

 He was appointed the co-chair of the Liberal Democrat Parliamentary Committee for Education, Families and Young People in July 2010.

 In the 2010 general election Dan Rogerson successfully held his seat in North Cornwall with a majority of 6.36%.
 He repeated his parliamentary oath in Cornish as he did after the previous election.

 In December 2010, Rogerson was one of the twenty-one Liberal Democrat MPs who voted against the tuition fee rise.

+In 2013, Rogerson voted in favour of legalising same-sex marriage in England and Wales.

 Following a government reshuffle, Rogerson was appointed Parliamentary Under-Secretary of State for Water, Forestry, Resource Management and Rural Affairs at the Department for Environment, Food and Rural Affairs, a role he held until the 2015 general election.

-Rogerson stood for re-election as MP for North Cornwall, but was defeated by Conservative candidate Scott Mann by 6,621 votes - a swing of over 9,000.
+In the 2015 general election, Rogerson stood for re-election as MP for North Cornwall, but was defeated by Conservative candidate Scott Mann by 6,621 votes - a swing of over 9,000.

+In the 2017 general election, Rogerson was nominated by the LibDems hoping to retake the seat from Scott Mann, but was not successful.

-In July 2018, Rogerson announced that he would not contest the North Cornwall seat again at the next general election and that a new Liberal Democrat candidate would have to be selected.
+In July 2018, Rogerson announced that he would not contest the North Cornwall seat again for the following general election, stating that someone new was needed to defeat MP Scott Mann.
+This resulted in Danny Chambers being selected for the 2019 general election.

 At the 2021 Cornwall Council election, he was a candidate for the Launceston South ward, but was defeated by a margin of 3 votes.

+At the 2025 Cornwall Council election, he was elected as councillor for the Bodmin St Mary's and St Leonard ward, winning 55% of the vote.
+He was subsequently appointed to the cabinet of the Liberal Democrat-led administration.